pedroelbanquero/nos-carmichael-spell/README.md

 686

-This is a contradiction , assume than Extended Riemann Hypothesis is true.
+This is a contradiction , assume than Rivest, Shamir, and Adleman demostration is true.
 Because decrypt and factorize are linked to different things, the first to the length of decimal expansion period , the second to the value of factors of N.

 PROBABILITIES TO DECRYPT > PROBABILITIES TO FACTORIZE